EndlessCodeGroup/RPGInventory/README.md

 ## For server owners
 Just copy plugin to `plugins/` folder.
+Also you can disable sending of information about server core and installed plugins in the Inspector's config.

 ## For plugin developers

-To add support of Inspector to the plugin you should:
+To add Inspector to the plugin you should:
 - Add Inspector as a dependency to the project
 - Add Inspector to plugin.yml to `depend` section
 - Modify main plugin class